hfolguera/kubernetes-awx/README.md

   2. Change the permissions to /data: `chmod 777 /data`
   3. *This is not a definitive solution, since in the next restart the same issue will appear.*
 5. If the message "Failed to retrieve configuration" appears when trying to login, the permissions on projects folder is wrong.
 Connect to awx-web container and fix it manually with `chmod 755 /var/lib/awx/projects` and verify directory owner and group.
+6. "Fatal glibc error: CPU does not support x86-64-v2"
+  1. If you are running your host machine in a virtual environment (VMWare, proxmox, ...) you have to change Processor type to support x86-64-v2.
+Proxmox: Type=Host
+  2. If you are running on bare metal, your CPU does not suport x86-64-v2 instructions